bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/cant_define_property_object_not_extensible.md

 ### Adding new properties to a non-extensible objects

 In [strict mode](../strict_mode), attempting to add new properties to a non-extensible object throws a `TypeError`.
-In sloppy mode, the addition of the “x” property is silently ignored.
+In sloppy mode, the addition of the "x” property is silently ignored.

     'use strict';